 If you become incapacitated, would someone of your choice be able to deal with your affairs on your behalf?
 The answer is only yes if you have a Power of Attorney already in place.

-We give practical advice relating to financial and health matters so that you are confident that your affairs are in order.
-You must prepare and register Lasting Powers of Attorney before you need to rely on them.
-Lasting Powers of Attorney cannot be completed in a hurry as they are complex forms to complete and they must be registered before they can be used.
+We give practical advice so that you can be confident that your affairs are in order.
+You must prepare and register Lasting Powers of Attorney before you can rely on them.
+Lasting Powers of Attorney cannot be completed in a hurry – they are complex forms and they must be registered before they can be used.
 The Registration process can take 6 – 12 weeks.
-We can assist you drafting and registering Lasting Powers of Attorneys.
-For further information please contact us.
+We can assist you drafting and registering Lasting Powers of Attorney.